agnescameron/blog/_posts/2024-12-12-satellite.md

 		<img src="{{ '/img/bellingcat/deepstep-circled-lakes.png' | prepend: site.baseurl }}" alt="august"/>
 		<span class="mainnote">with salient features circled</span>
 	</div>
-	comparing images of the Deepstep mine in the top central part of the image
 </figure>

 By zooming in further to Google maps, the features most highlighted appear to be either lakes or lake beds.
 These may have a high kaolin content (and also may well be tailings lakes from mines!) but they aren't exactly what we were looking for -- so what happened?